About CITRIS Core Seed Funding Opportunities

 How to acknowledge CITRIS and the Banatao Institute Seed Funding

-- A unique CITRIS and the Banatao Institute Seed Grant award number is issued to PIs for use in reporting, publication tracking, and follow-on proposals.
+- A unique CITRIS and the Banatao Institute Seed Fund award number is issued to PIs for use in reporting, publication tracking, and follow-on proposals.

-- Acknowledgement statement: “This research was supported by Seed Grant [CITRIS-Year-Award#] from CITRIS and the Banatao Institute at the University of California.”
+- Acknowledgement statement: “This research was supported by a Seed Fund Award [CITRIS-Year-Award#] from CITRIS and the Banatao Institute at the University of California.”

 - Please note that we have a new name and logo, effective September 1, 2017.
 Download current CITRIS and the Banatao Institute logos for poster, presentation, print, and online use.

-How to submit a Seed Funding Final Report
+How to submit a Seed Funding Status Update / Final Report Form

-- Complete the Seed Funding Final Report Form
+- Complete the Seed Funding Status Update / Final Report Form

 How to submit a No-Cost Extension